-There are many models that are well revered as to how the fascia effects movement which include Myer’s Anatomy Trains and Stecco who explain from their own points of view what fascia does, how it effects movement and how it should be treated.
+There are many models that are well-revered as to how the fascia affects movement which include Myer’s Anatomy Trains and Stecco who explain from their own points of view what fascia does, how it affects movement, and how it should be treated.
 Any number of treatment methods can be used to affect fascia, and Graston Technique and its tools can be especially effective on resolving chronic problems.

 The myofascia controls movement and muscular coordination during walking, eating, running as well as other activities of daily living.
 The fascia has been shown to have its own neurologic system as well and many painful syndromes are linked to the flexibility of the myofascia including back and neck pain.

 While there are methods that are effective in improving how fascia functions including myofascial release, instrument-assisted soft tissue methods such as Graston can effectively remove fascial restrictions so we can retrain those tissues and remodel the fascia for improved mobility and efficiency in how we move.
 An emollient is used on the skin as a lubricant for the tool.
 The treatment is always done to tolerance.
 Looser and more flexible tissues can then be retrained to work more effectively and efficiently with appropriate exercises to help you resolve a painful and chronic condition.
 The tool is very sensitive to restriction and adhesion formation which can be felt through the tool, both by the patient and the practitioner, through a method called scanning.
 The procedure is the scan, then treat, then scan.
 Applying movement during the treatment improves the effect of the tool markedly on restrictions and adhesions.